Comparison Guide · Updated March 2026

 A quick snapshot of each app before we dive into the full feature breakdown.

-🌙 Mombie
+Mombie

-Free tier + $9.99 one-time
+Free tier + $5/yr for Mombie Pro

-🦉 Huckleberry
+Huckleberry

-🌿 Nara
+Nara

-🐻 Cubtale
+Cubtale

-📋 Baby Tracker – Newborn Log
+Baby Tracker – Newborn Log

 Free (ads / IAP)

-A no-frills, free tracker that covers all the basics with an easy-to-use interface.
+A no-frills, older, free tracker that covers all the basics with an easy-to-use interface.
 Limited real-time sync and no smartwatch support, but a strong starting point for single-device households.

-🌱 Sprout Baby Tracker
+Sprout Baby Tracker

 Feature Comparison Chart